Chill-Astro/Trust-My-Msix/README.md

       tmm --i <path>
       # python tmm.py --i <path> if using Python File.
+      # .\tmm --i <path> if using Powershell on Portable exe.

 - Help, Version and Update Check can be accessed as follows :

       tmm --h
       # python tmm.py --h if using Python File.
+      # .\tmm --h if using Powershell on Portable exe.
       tmm --v
       # python tmm.py --v if using Python File.
+      # .\tmm --v if using Powershell on Portable exe.
       tmm --uc
       # python tmm.py --uc if using Python File.
+      # .\tmm --uc if using Powershell on Portable exe.

 ---